goauthentik/authentik/website/integrations/services/argocd/index.md

 ## What is ArgoCD

-> Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+> ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes that automates the deployment of applications and configurations.
 >
 > -- https://argoproj.github.io/cd/